DiegoRosales/Zybo_Sampler/README.md

 Right now the project has very (**VERY**) limited functionality, but here's what you can do

 ## Launch the project
-To launch the project, simply power on the Zybo and go into the Xilinx SDK with the compiled project.
+To launch the project, simply power on the Zybo and go into Vitis (previously Xilinx SDK) with the compiled project.
 Once you're there go to `Xilinx -> Program FPGA`.
 Select the bitfile from the `results/audio_sampler_integ` directory and click on `Program`

 Now that the bitfile has been downloaded, go to your Project Explorer and right click on the .elf file that is under `codec_fw -> Binaries -> codec_fw.elf`.
 On the menu, go to `Run As` and select `Run on Hardware (System Debugger)`.